Anthias-Labs/flare/README.md

 Anthias Labs is a boutique blockchain r&d firm focused on public goods tooling and actionable research.
 To see more about us, feel free to review [here](https://www.anthias.xyz/home).

 ## Acknowledgements
-Acknowledgments of the contributors to Flare including:
+Flare would not be possible without support from many parties over many moons.
+Acknowledgments of the contributors to Flare including but not limited to:
 - Nicolas Schaievitch
 - [Charlie Ambrose](https://twitter.com/0xBroze)
 - [Jacob Creech](https://twitter.com/jacobvcreech)